-- make CARLA
+- Part Two: Build CARLA

 - x64 system.
 The simulator should run in any 64 bits Windows system.

 - An adequate GPU.
-CARLA aims for realistic simulations, so the server needs at least a 4GB GPU.
+CARLA aims for realistic simulations, so the server needs at least a 6 GB GPU although 8 GB is recommended.
 A dedicated GPU is highly recommended for machine learning.

 - CMake generates standard build files from simple configuration files.